letsfae/FaeMap-Frontend/README.md

 # FaeMap-Frontend

 ## Use of SwiftyJSON
-SwiftJSON is a public framework, aims to deal with the JSON data from Backend.
+[SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON) is a public framework, aims to deal with the JSON data from Backend.

 Because of the "Optianal" and "Wrapping" features of Swift language, it becomes complex to get the real data and handle the error as the same time.